msmdev/geno2phenoTB/README.rst

         be constructed by connecting the given features with boolean 'or' operators (disjunctions)).
 Otherwise, rules[drug]=None.

-For the complete description refer to the
+For a complete description and more functionalities refer to the `python interface documentation`.
-:todo link to readthedocs `Python Module Reference <api/modules>`.

 Acknowledgments
 ===============